syncfusion-content/xamarin-docs/Xamarin/SfMaps/Layers.md

 # Layers

-Maps is maintained through [`Layers`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.SfMaps~LayersProperty.html) and it can accommodate one or more layers.
+The maps control is maintained through [`Layers`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.SfMaps~LayersProperty.html); a map can accommodate one or more layers.

-Maps consists of two layers
+The maps control consists the following two layers:

 * Imagery layer